 Visitors in Banff & Lake Louise can expect choice and individual need to guide any mask-wearing decisions.
 Individual preferences are welcomed and respected.

 WHAT TO EXPECT AT THE SKI RESORTS

 At Banff Sunshine Village, we are firm believers in the power of outdoor recreation.
 Our mission is to provide a safe and healthy place for our team members to work, and our guests to recreate.
-With this goal in mind, Banff Sunshine Village is requiring all staff team members to be fully vaccinated.

 WHERE TO GET A RAPID TEST